Updated on 23rd of August, 2022

 The law nor any other legal regulation doesn’t impose this obligation upon the employer to retrieve the extract from the Criminal Records for this purpose and Ukrainian refugees are perceived as citizens of the EU.

-May the Ukrainian refugee go on business travels in connection to his employment?
+May the Ukrainian refugee go on business trips in connection to his employment?

 In principle the temporary protection which as well means free entry to the labour market is only applicable in the Czech Republic, i.e. the holder of the temporary protection may not use this permit to work abroad.